 The complicated subject of data visualization is sometimes intimidating for a beginner.
-But, with some research and online training, you can go from a basic to an advanced skill set—and create fascinating data visualizations for your clientele.
+But, with some research and computer-based training tools, you can go from a basic to an advanced skill set—and create fascinating data visualizations for your clientele.

 How to Improve Your Data Visualization Skills